 Full details are in the recipe card below, but here are the basics:

-- Pat cod fillets dry with a paper towel and place onto a parchment paper lined baking sheet.
+- Pat the cod fillets dry of excess moisture with some paper towel and place onto a parchment paper-lined sheet pan.

 - Sprinkle with some salt and pepper.